skip to content

 Removing a caveat

-If the caveatee (the person against whom the caveat is directed) objects to the caveat, an application can be made to the Registrar General for its removal [see Real Property Act 1886 s 191(e)].
+If the caveatee (the person against whom the caveat is directed) objects to the caveat, an application can be made to the Registrar-General for its removal [see Real Property Act 1886 s 191(e)].

 If the Court is persuaded that there is an arguable case to keep the caveat, and that there is not some other remedy available to the caveator, the Court can make an order to extend the time for removal of the caveat until such time as any dispute about the caveat can be resolved.
 This may be by way of negotiation or after a trial.
-The sealed order of the Court extending the time for removal must be given to the Registrar General before the caveat lapses.
-There are significant costs involved in this process, and legal advice needs to be sought to ensure that there are proper grounds to keep the caveat.
+The sealed order of the Court extending the time for removal must be given to the Registrar-General before the caveat lapses.
+There are significant costs involved in this process, and legal advice should be sought to ensure that there are proper grounds to keep the caveat.
 A legal practitioner is best placed to give advice regarding specific situations, and if required, prepare the Court documents.

-In certain circumstances, for example, if the caveat has been lodged by a beneficiary under a will or by the Registrar General, an application for removal cannot be made.
+In certain circumstances, for example, if the caveat has been lodged by a beneficiary under a will or by the Registrar-General, an application for removal cannot be made.

 Liability for lodging a caveat unnecessarily